elaforge/karya/doc/INSTALL.md

 command.
 I could probably fix that by using the library to configure instead of the cabal command, but it looks non-trivial.

+TODO this is pretty annoying.
+Maybe I should skip it all and add support for a cabal sandbox.

 ## INSTALLED SEPARATELY

 fltk-1.3, from <http://fltk.org/>.
 Install the latest version from SVN for